Which Metal is Best for Your Wedding Ring

 Wedding rings made from tantalum are very durable, able to resist scratches, warping and other common forms of wear and tear easily.
 Tantalum is also a much less brittle metal than tungsten carbide, meaning there’s no risk of a ring made from tantalum shattering if dropped.

 Like many other metals, tantalum is hypoallergenic, meaning it isn’t likely to trigger allergic skin reactions.
 It’s also quite a malleable metal, meaning that it can be resized, although it can be a challenge finding jewelers experienced with tantalum in many areas.

 The only real downside of tantalum is its price.
 Although tantalum costs less than palladium or platinum, rings made of tantalum are typically more expensive than those made of titanium or tungsten carbide.
-For example, this men’s low dome comfort fit tantalum ring costs $395.
+For example, this men’s low dome comfort fit tantalum ring from Blue Nile costs $470.

 Overall, tantalum is a great choice of metal for men’s wedding bands.
 It’s strong, has a stylish, masculine appearance and offers great value for money despite being slightly more costly than titanium or tungsten carbide.